 At the end of the day, after we have cried our eyes out and damned our wretched lives enough times, we have to start thinking about our own contribution to this planet and what that means to us.
 We have to come to grips with whether or not our day-to-day existence means anything to anybody.

 Do you have a son or daughter you've become estranged from?
 When was the last time you called your elderly father or mother?
-Did you make someone else smile because of your sense of humour?
+Did you make someone else smile because of your sense of humor?
 Did you joke with a co-worker, friend, or a stranger on the subway?
 What did you do today to contribute to the life of another human being?
 Are you aware that whatever small token of kindness (without any hidden agenda) you extend to another person is also helping to fortify their soul during their own tough journey through this sometimes brutal and perplexing life we all lead?

 Yes, your life has a day-to-day purpose, even if you have lost the only person you thought could ever understand you or love you for exactly the person you are.
 You'd be surprised by how many of the good things your loved one taught you can be easily extended to others.
 Pass on their gift.
 Share the joy.
 Make each day an opportunity to do at least one good thing for a fellow human being.
 That will make your departed loved one very, very happy indeed, something you will be proud to tell them at the end of the day while you are talking to their photograph.

 Finally, Give Yourself Permission to Love Again